How to Spend One Day in Suzhou: 2 Perfect Itineraries & Travel Tips

 As you may notice from the map, the sights I’ve included are located on the southern and western sides of the Humble Administrator’s Garden.
 To make the most of your time, I suggest the following itineraries:

-1. Southern Side: Humble Administrator’s Garden, Couple’s Retreat Garden, Master of The Nets, Luohan Twin Pagodas, and Pingjiang Road.
+- Southern Side: Humble Administrator’s Garden, Couple’s Retreat Garden, Master of The Nets, Luohan Twin Pagodas, and Pingjiang Road.
 Plus, additional sights if you have more time.

-2. Western Side: Humble Administrator’s Garden, Bao’en Temple, Lingering Garden, Shantang Street, and Boat ride.
+- Western Side: Humble Administrator’s Garden, Bao’en Temple, Lingering Garden, Shantang Street, and Boat ride.
 Plus, additional sights if you have more time

 1. Humble Administrator’s Garden

 It’s a must-see if you’re in Suzhou, but be aware that the crowds and lines depend on when you visit, and they may turn your experience into one as peaceful as a noisy street market.
-While it’s the largest and most famous garden, other less crowded gardens might offer a more calming visit.
+While it’s the largest and most famous garden, others, less crowded gardens might offer a more calming visit.

 To truly appreciate its beauty, plan your visit early in the morning on weekdays, avoiding peak seasons and national holidays.
 This way, you can experience the garden as it should be: tranquil, silent, and with ample space to absorb the surroundings.